 PLEASE NOTE: If you did not see a confirmation of application on the screen after submitting your application or receive a confirmation email, your application did not go through.
 Please try again or contact us.

 The Des Moines Concours is a premier exhibition of vintage, classic and special interest collectible motor vehicles that celebrates the fine art, design evolution, and amazing innovations of motor vehicles through the years, as well as the talented designers and engineers that created them.
-The Concours is held in downtown Des Moines on closed streets surrounding the internationally recognized John and Mary Pappajohn Sculpture Park that features 27 works of art by 21 of the world’s most celebrated sculptors.
-The Des Moines Concours is a free event and open to the public with 2018 attendance exceeding 12,000.
+The Concours is held in downtown Des Moines on closed streets surrounding the internationally recognized John and Mary Pappajohn Sculpture Park that features 31 works of art by 25 of the world’s most celebrated sculptors.
+The Des Moines Concours is a free event and open to the public.

 Criteria for vehicle acceptance include authenticity, condition, rarity, design, engineering and innovative features and historical merit.
 Please note that replicas, reproductions or modified vehicles will not be accepted.
 The application deadline is August 1st each year.
-Online applications to exhibit in 2019 will be available in the spring.
+Use the online application below.

-- Early Collectibles – open to all marques manufactured between 1928 and 1942
+- Early Collectibles – A broad range of cars and trucks produced between 1928 and 1942

-- Atomic Age Collectibles – innovative and stylish autos manufactured between 1946 and 1957
+- Atomic Age Collectibles – Vehicles with post-war styling built between 1946 and 1957